 By the time he got to Kenyon College, Green was working toward becoming a writer.
-But he tells Wertheim, in the clip above, that he was rejected from an advanced fiction writing class at Kenyon.
+But he told Wertheim that he was rejected from an advanced fiction writing class at Kenyon.

 "For a while after that, I thought, you know, maybe if you're not one of the 12 best writers in your class at college, can you make a go of it?"
-Green says in the clip above.
+Green said.

 Advice from a writing professor changed his mind — and his writing style.
 Green's professor told him that his writing style sounded like someone else, not the way he told stories in person.
 Why doesn't he write the way he tells stories from his life?

-Green says he still tries to apply this advice in his writing today.
-"It really stuck with me," he says.
+Green said he still tries to apply this advice in his writing today.
+"It really stuck with me," he said.

 "I realized I wasn't ever going to be a minister"

 After college, Green knew he wanted to write — but he felt he needed to have a day job.
 For a time, he thought he would become a minister because he was interested in big-picture questions about suffering and meaning.
 He applied to the University of Chicago Divinity School, was accepted, and became a student chaplain at a children's hospital.

 That's when he realized it wasn't the job for him.